pavlot/pyrftdi/docs/source/rfm75/rfm75_no_aa.rst

 Simple TX/RX
 ============

-:github:`/examples/rx_tx/` demonstrate simplest way to transfer data between two RFM devices using FTDI.
+:github:`/examples/rx_tx/` demonstrate the simplest way to transfer data between two RFM devices using FTDI.

-In this example there are two scripts: :github:`/examples/rx_tx/rx.py` to receive data and :github:`/examples/rx_tx/tx.py` to transfer data
+In this example, there are two scripts: :github:`/examples/rx_tx/rx.py` to receive data and :github:`/examples/rx_tx/tx.py` to transfer data

-Each script runs infinite loop to transmit/receive data.
+Each script runs an infinite loop to transmit/receive data.

 Payload is 5 byte length and contains magic sequence **cafeb0baxx**, where xx is a counter

 Configuration parameters
 ------------------------
-After RFM device wired to FTDI, you need to provide URL for FTDI device.
+After RFM device wired to FTDI, you need to provide a URL for the FTDI device.
 Check `pyFTDI documentation <https://eblot.github.io/pyftdi/urlscheme.html>`_ how to obtain correct url.

 For both rx and tx scripts this value controlled by varible